-Dogs that weigh less than 8kgs, bag included can fly in the cabin with their owners.
+Pets that weigh less than 8kgs, bag included can fly in the cabin with their owners.
 Air France accepts snub-nosed animals in the cabin but advises owners is to seek the advice of a veterinarian as these breeds may have respiratory problems in flight.
 The breeds concerned are: affenpinscher, Boston terrier, boxers, bulldogs, bull mastiff, cane corso, pugs, chow-chow, dog, certain breeds of spaniel (Tibetan, Japanese, English, King Charles), Brussels griffin, lhasa apso, mastiffs, Neapolitan mast, Beijing, small brabançon, shih tzu, shar pei and staffordshire bull terrier.

 Air France does not accept pets in a Business cabin on intercontinental flights.

-Air France Cargo Hold Dog Transport
+Air France Cargo Hold Pet Transport

 Cargo hold travel is for dogs between 8 and 75kg (including the crate), with the exception of snub-nosed dogs which are prohibited in the hold on Air France flights.
 Carriage in the hold is limited to 3 animals per passenger.
-Your dog must travel in an IATA approved cage.
+Your pet must travel in an IATA approved cage.